smcclab/smc-course/_lectures/11-expression.md

 ## The one-knob synth

-A synth with one-button is a bit silly (or [is it](http://www.nime.org/proceedings/2010/nime2010_106.pdf)), but can one knob work to control?
+A synth with one-button is a bit silly (or [is it](http://www.nime.org/proceedings/2010/nime2010_106.pdf)).
+Is one knob enough to make an _expressive interface_?

 The trick is to _not_ have it sound all the time (rhythm is important).